earkania/Qt-Firebird-driver-build-script/README.md

   * C:\Qt\Tools\CMake_64\bin - for CMake
   * C:\Qt\Tools\Ninja        - for Ninja
   * C:\interbase             - for Firebird
-7. After all above is redy, then you must open Qt-s ComandLine and run following commands:
+7. After all above is ready, then you must open Qt-s ComandLine and run following commands:
 <code>
 mkdir build-sqldrivers
 cd build-sqldrivers